DiegoLittle/fastapi-api-key-auth/README.md

-# FastAPI Boilerplate with PostgreSQL, SQLAlchemy and JWT authentication
+# FastAPI Boilerplate with PostgreSQL, SQLAlchemy and API Key Authentication with Keys table

 ### Features
 - Dockerized with Dockerfile and docker-compose to run the postgres database
 - FastAPI
 - PostgreSQL
 - SQLAlchemy
-- JWT Authentication
+- API Key Authentication
-- Swagger UI